AshwagAlmsrohi/Communicate-Data-Findings/README.md

 EmploymentStatusDuration:The length in months of the employment status at the time the listing was created.
 IncomeRange:The income range of the borrower at the time the listing was created.

+# Key Insights for the Presentation
+For the presentation, I mainly focused on the features that are impactful for approval of loan status.
+So for this I looked at the distribution of each and every numeric and categorical variables and did all the necessary univariate, bivariate and multivariate analysis on selected variables.

 # Key Insights for Presentation

-Insights from the multivariate exploration data
-For Applicants with prosper ratings from AA to D have the higher loan amount with increased salary Employed and full time employees have their mean salaries in higher range Majority of the borrowers are falling under prosper rating of B , irrespective of the income range The monthly income of borrowers are having higher values for employed, other and full time employment status with the prosper rating of AA, A and B
+-For Applicants with prosper ratings from AA to D have the higher loan amount with increased salary Employed and full time employees have their mean salaries in higher range.

-For the presentation, I just focus on features that could affect the borrower APR, which are original loan amount, Prosper rating.
-I started by showing the distribution of borrower APR and loan amount variable.
-Then, I showed the relationship between APR vs. loan amount, as well as APR vs. rating.
-I also investigated the effect of rating on ralationship between APR and loan amount, as well as the effect of rating on relationship between borrower APR and term.
-We can also clearly observe that HR prosper rating applicants have higher interest rates
+- Irrespective of the income range
+The monthly income of borrowers are having higher values for employed, other and full time employment status with the prosper rating of AA, A and B.
+- LoanStatus of all Borrowers are with current and completed state.
+- Longer term loans have on average lower APR.
+- 2013 - 2014 Prosper Score follows a gradual transition from purple to yellow, investors seemed to have really adopted this risk rating.
+- 2011 onwards max APR has dropped from above 40% to slightly above 36% .
+- Top IncomeRange of all Borrowers are within $50,000-74,999 .

 To conclude this analysis , I say that the loan approval status is heavily dependent on the applicant's information on IncomeRange, and employment status.